pollen-robotics/reachy2-docs/content/teleoperation/using-application/step-by-step.md

 To trigger an emotion during teleoperation:
 1. Press the **X button** on your controller.
-2. Use the joystick to select the emotion you want.
+2. Use the left joystick to select the emotion you want.

 {{< img "images/vr/use-teleop/emotions-panel.png" 600x "Emotions panel">}}